Weird-Ghosts/www/content/faq/index.md

     ::accordion-topic
     ---
     question: "Where does the funding for Weird Ghosts come from?"
-    answer: "The resources for this project are donated by Infinite Ammo Inc. One of our co-founders is the sister of Infinite Ammo’s late founder, Alec.
+    answer: "Currently, our investor Infinite Ammo Inc. contributes 100% of our budget.
+One of our co-founders is the sister of Infinite Ammo’s late founder, Alec.
 This project has been backed by support from his family.
 We want to be transparent about the fact that Weird Ghosts exists because of really painful circumstances that also hurt members of our community.
 It is our hope that Weird Ghosts transforms this pain into something positive for our community.\n\nNo other investors or LPs are involved in the fund at this time."
     ---
     ::

     ::accordion-topic
     ---
     question: "How do I apply for funding through Weird Ghosts?"
     answer: "First, ensure you are eligible.
 We are funding video game studios (no tabletop at this time, so sorry!) in Canada led by marginalized founders.
-Next, complete our [application form](https://weirdghosts.ca/apply).\n\nIf you have any questions, we’d be happy to answer them via [email](mailto:hello@weirdghosts.ca)."
+Next, complete our application form.
+It is available during certain periods of the year (sign up for our mailing list to be notified when it is open).\n\nIf you have any questions, we’d be happy to answer them via [email](mailto:hello@weirdghosts.ca)."
     ---
     ::

     ::accordion-topic
     ---
     question: "What accountability is expected from funded studios?"
-    answer: "We require quarterly financial statements and encourage regular check-ins with our team."
+    answer: "We require quarterly financial statements and encourage regular check-ins with our team, impact measurement, and participation in our community."
     ---
     ::